IT-WIBRC/dev-tools/packages/devkit/README.md

 # Remove the 'react-ts-template' for 'javascript' from the local config
 dk config remove javascript react-ts-template

+# Remove ALL javascript templates from the local config
+dk config remove javascript *

 # Remove multiple templates at once from the local config
 dk config remove javascript template1 template2

 # Remove the 'node-api' template from the global config
 dk config remove node node-api --global
 ```

+---

 #### Manage cache strategy for a template